 Credential programs may begin at five different levels:

-1. Qualified candidates who wish to earn the Multiple Subject Credential may begin the Integrated Teacher Education Program (ITEP) in the Liberal Studies Department as first-term freshmen.
+1. Qualified candidates who wish to earn the Multiple Subject Credential or MSCD and ESCP may begin the Integrated Teacher Education Program (ITEP) in the Liberal Studies Department as first-term freshmen.
 This program leads to the Multiple Subject Credential in four and a half years of full time, accelerated study.

 4. Senior level - Credential program courses may be taken during the senior year as electives.
 The remaining credential courses and student teaching are then completed at the post-baccalaureate level.
 (Note: By petition only, up to twelve units of course work taken in the final undergraduate semester -- and not needed to meet major or degree requirements -- may be counted as postgraduate credit toward credit on a district salary ladder.
 This petition must be filed prior to graduation.
 Information is available in the Teacher Preparation Advising Center (ED1-67; 562/985-1105).

 5. Graduate level - The entire credential program may be completed at the post-baccalaureate level.